Sodium trifluoroacetate: Basicity

 With a pKa of 0.23 for trifluoroacetic acid, the trifluoroacetate ion is an extremely weak base compared to acetic acid, which has a pKa of 4.76.
 This is due to the electron-withdrawing effect of the three fluorine atoms adjacent the carboxylate group.
 Strong acids such as hydrochloric acid or sulfuric acid can protonate the trifluoroacetate ion to trifluoroacetic acid:

-CF3CO2- + HCl -> CF3CO2H + Cl-

-CF3CO2- + H2SO4 -> CF3CO2H + HSO4-

 In general, trifluoroacetate reacts in equilibrium with hydronium cations to form trifluoroacetic acid: